Tommy's Halloween Fairy Tale

-"Tommy's Halloween Fairy Tale" is the second solo EP by Tomoko Kawase, released October 21, 2015 through Warner Music Japan.
+"Tommy's Halloween Fairy Tale" is the second solo EP by Tomoko Kawase, released October 21, 2015 through House of TMY Records (UMJ).
 The EP features songs from both the Tommy heavenly^{6} and Tommy february^{6} personas.
 The EP peaked at #28 on the Oricon Albums Chart and stayed on the chart for two weeks.

 Track listing

 All lyrics written by Tomoko Kawase, except "The Sparkling Candy Man" by Kawase and James De Barrado, all music written by Shunsaku Okuda.